Scalable load balancing in networked systems: A survey of recent advances: Preliminaries, JSQ policy, and power-of- algorithms

 Finally, we briefly discuss the behavior of JSQ($d$) policies with a fixed value of~$d$ in the Halfin-Whitt heavy-traffic regime~\eqref{eq:HW}.
-While a complete characterization of the occupancy process for fixed~$d$ has remained elusive so far, significant partial results were recently obtained by Eschenfeldt \& Gamarnik~\cite{EG16}.
+While a complete characterization of the occupancy process for fixed~$d$ has remained elusive so far, significant partial results were obtained in~\cite{EG16}.
 In order to describe the transient asymptotics, introduce the following rescaled processes